Noroff-FEU-Assignments/project-exam-1-JeanArce/README.md

 ![screenshot](https://drive.google.com/uc?export=view&id=1_9235jvbfOOUkpGRH0Kuh9jwMAeaaTFv)

-Welcome to **Food adn You** a food blog that takes you on a mouthwatering journey through the diverse and captivating world of culinary delights.
+Welcome to **Food and You** a food blog that takes you on a mouthwatering journey through the diverse and captivating world of culinary delights.
 From exotic street food to traditional family recipes, we are here to celebrate the artistry, flavors, and stories behind every dish.

 ## Description